-Danone Institute North America announces a request for proposals for the second offering of its One Planet.
-One Health Initiative.
-Danone Institute North America is a non-profit innovation center managed by Danone North America, a subsidiary of the global food and beverage company Danone, which has a mission to bring health through food to as many people as possible and a global vision of One Planet.
+Danone Institute North America announces a request for proposals for the second offering of its “One Planet.
+One Health” Initiative.
+Danone Institute North America is a non-profit innovation center managed by Danone North America, a subsidiary of the global food and beverage company Danone, which has a mission to bring health through food to as many people as possible and a global frame of action of One Planet.
 One Health.
-This vision reflects Danone’s belief that the health of people and the health of the planet are inseparable.
-As a reflection of this vision, the goal of the One Planet.
-One Health Initiative is to foster transdisciplinary, community-based work to promote sustainable food systems globally.
+This frame of action reflects Danone’s belief that the health of people and the health of the planet are inseparable.
+As a reflection of this principle, the goal of the “One Planet.
+One Health” Initiative is to foster transdisciplinary, community-based work to promote sustainable food systems.

-The One Planet.
-One Health Initiative is a competitive program that will select and fund up to four transdisciplinary teams in 2020 to design, implement and evaluate actionable community-based projects on sustainable food systems that contribute to the nutritional health of populations and support communication about their impact.
+The “One Planet.
+One Health” Initiative is a competitive program that will select and fund up to five transdisciplinary teams in 2021 to design, implement and evaluate actionable community-based projects on sustainable food systems that contribute to the nutritional health of populations and support communication about their impact.

 This initiative will provide seed funding for projects such as pilot studies, feasibility testing, needs assessments and planning grants.
 (Please see the Danone Institute North America website link for descriptions of past projects awarded.)
-Each selected team will receive a $20,000 One Planet.
-One Health Initiative Innovation Award to implement its project and amplify its message to a broader audience over a two-year period.
-Teams may use this grant mechanism to supplement current funding from other sources, but new project aims must be developed for the One Planet.
-One Health Initiative funding.
+Each selected team will receive a $30,000 One Planet.
+One Health Initiative grant to implement its project and amplify its message to a broader audience over a two-year period.
+Teams may use this grant mechanism to supplement current funding from other sources, but new project aims must be developed for the “One Planet.
+One Health” Initiative funding.